A Latent Variable Model for Relational Events with Multiple Receivers: Analyses of the Enron email data

-To illustrate the applicability of the proposed model on an empirical data set we consider the data from the Enron e-mail corpus which was also considered by \cite{Perry:2013}, and origially compiled by Zhou et al. (2007).
-The data consist of 21635 messages sent between 156 employees between November 13, 1998, and June 21, 2002.
-69\% of these messages had one receiver and 31\% of the messages had more than one receiver.
-The employees' genders (male, female), seniority (junior, senior), their type of work (``Legal'', ``Trading'', ``Other''), title (``Specialist'', ``Administrator'', etc.) and their department (``ENA Gas Financial'', ``Energy Operations'', etc.) were also available.
-Following we \cite{Perry:2013} we considered 7 different inertia and reciprocity statistics for 7 different time intervals, dummy covariates for all 16 combinations of senders and receivers working in ``Legel'' (1=yes, 0=no), working in ``Trading'' (1=yes, 0=no), being ``junior'' (1=yes, 0=no), being female (1=yes, 0=no).
+The full Enron email data consisting of 21,635 messages which were sent among 156 actors between November 13, 1998, and June 21, 2002.
+The employees’ genders (male, female), seniority (junior, senior), their type of work (`Legal', `Trading', Other), title (`Specialist', `Administrator', etc.) and their department (ENA Gas Financial, Energy Operations, etc.) were also available.
+Following we Perry \& Wolfe (2013) we considered 7 different inertia and reciprocity statistics for 7 different time intervals, dummy covariates for all 16 combinations of senders and receivers working in `Legel' (1=yes, 0=no), working in `Trading' (1=yes, 0=no), being junior (1=yes, 0=no), being female (1=yes, 0=no).
 We also added two dummy covariates of whether sender and receiver have the same title and whether they work in the same department.
 In total this resulted in 32 covariates.
-The data were analyzed by models with latent variables of dimension 2, 1, and 0.
-The R code for the analyses can be found on \url{www.github.com/jomulder/relationaldata\_multiplereceveivers}.
+All these covariates were standardized over the entire dataset.